Mankind-Technologies/ai-agent-patterns/src/patterns/toolBudget/openai-agent-sdk-ts/README.md

 - **Transparent Constraints**: Both agent and user understand resource limitations
 - **Graceful Degradation**: When budget is exhausted, the agent adapts its approach
 - **State Isolation**: Each session gets fresh budget state (no shared state issues)
+- **🆕 Side-by-Side Comparison**: See exactly how budget constraints change agent behavior

 ## Project Structure